suncoast-devs/handbook/lessons/full-stack-build-an-app/12-add-support-for-reviews.md

 > because popular and started to receive heavy traffic.
 To display our homepage
 > we would be fetching all the restaurants _AND_ the complete list of reviews to
 > count them.
 We'll review more efficient approaches in a later step.
 For now
 > we'll go with this approach.
-Remember: working code before perfect code.
+Remember to focus on working code before perfect
+> code.

 ## Update the `exampledata.sql` to generate reviews

-Add the following sql to our seeds and rerun them to populate the database with a few reviews.
+Add the following SQL to our seeds and rerun them to populate the database with a few reviews.

 ```sql